 Create a soothing space for you and baby to relax into.
 Even newborns can pick up on the energy in a room.
 Dim the lights, warm up the room, turn on a lullaby or use white noise.
 Again, you can use aromatherapy by putting a diffuser in the room.
 Make the environment as cozy as possible for a good rest.

-Part of getting on a regular schedule is creating space for self care.
+Part of getting on a regular schedule is creating space for self care and getting alone time as a parent.
 Head outside to get some sunshine when baby wakes up in the early morning.
 After a brisk walk and some stimulation, baby might just be ready for a nap.
 Also remember to stay hydrated; it's just as important as getting sleep.
 Drinking fluids help flush toxins out of the body and is vital in keeping the body and internal systems functioning properly.
 To take care of baby, you have to also take care of self.

 It's going to take time getting used to a new schedule and a new baby in the family, but you'll create so many amazing memories, the sleepless nights will soon be forgotten.
-You can experiment with these and other techniques until you find a routine that works for you and baby.
+We hope that after reading this article you know how to get alone time as a parent.
+You can experiment with these and other techniques to get rest with a newborn until you find a routine that works for you and baby.
 Hopefully then you'll be able to get more shut eye and keep yourself healthy.